bitsacm/bluff/server/README.md

 ### backend working

-- starting route is at '' which redirects it to result page which will check for authentication and if not authenticated would redirect to '/login' route else will render index.ejs
+- starting route is at '' which redirects it to index page which will check for authentication and if not authenticated would redirect to '/login' route else will render index.ejs

 - at login route would google sign in box will open for sign in